python/devguide/triaging.rst

 pose significant security concerns.
 Generally, bugfixes will be attached to a specific issue where the unintended behavior was first reported.

-type-documentation - Used for PRs which exclusively involve changes to the documentation.
+type-documentation - Used for PRs that exclusively involve changes to the documentation.

-type-enhancement - Used for PRs which provide additional functionality or capabilities beyond the existing specifications.
+type-enhancement - Used for PRs that provide additional functionality or capabilities beyond the existing specifications.

+type-performance - Used for PRs that provide performance optimizations.

 type-tests - Used for PRs which exclusively involve changes to the tests.